 It is important to remember to adjust individual access and privileges as employees’ roles within the company change or are eliminated altogether.

 Secrets are considered anything whose access you want to tightly control, such as passwords, certificates, or API keys.
 These are designed for IT operations teams and developers so they can better build and run safer applications that keep sensitive information private and only accessible when needed by the exact container in order to operate.

-Secrets can be stored safely on S3 with either an S3 (Simple Storage Service) bucket or an IAM (Identity and Access Management) policy to ensure that only approved users have access.
+Secrets can be stored safely via AWS Secrets Manager or an IAM (Identity and Access Management) policy to ensure that only approved users have access.
 These can also be administered by third-party secrets management providers.

-In the end, AWS container security is only as strong as the steps that are taken to enforce it.
-By intentionally infusing security best practices into each phase of the container lifecycle, companies can be confident that all confidential and sensitive application data in the cloud is secure.
+In the end, the customer responsibility for AWS container security is only as strong as the steps that are taken to enforce it.
+By intentionally infusing security best practices into each phase of the container lifecycle, companies can be assured that all confidential and sensitive application data in the cloud is secure.